 - 74% say that they’re more likely to return to a site if it is mobile-friendly

 - 55% confirm that a frustrating mobile experience damages their opinion of the brand in question

 The facts are there.
-Mobile network advertising contributes to online and offline sales and Internet users love to go mobile.
+Mobile advertising contributes to online and offline sales, and internet users love to go mobile.
 High conversions are not the only way of proving the worth of a paid search campaign.
-Think outside of the box a little.
+Think outside the box a little.
 Think mobile!
 Contact us for more information on mobile website design and mobile network pay per click campaign management.